Colorado prevailing wage

 Coverage threshold

-Under Colorado's prevailing wage law, coverage generally starts at $500,000 for state-funded public projects (per the U.S. Department of Labor's state threshold table).
+The federal DOL threshold table used for this reference was last revised January 1, 2023.
+It lists $500,000 for state-funded public projects as the reference coverage amount or rule.
 Colorado enacted its prevailing wage law in 2019 (effective 2021).
 The $500,000 threshold does not apply to Colorado Department of Transportation projects; CDOT must pay Davis-Bacon Act rates on any public project regardless of amount or funding source.
+Treat this as a screening reference and verify the current state source and bid package before relying on it.

 Guardrail